alexeysp11/workflow-auth/docs/description.md

      - You are given 3-5 attempts to enter the confirmation code.
      - The confirmation code is stored on the form.
          - If the user **closes the application**, then the registration GUID is lost, so even if the user **enters the application again after closing**, he is taken to the registration form and repeats all the steps again (the old attempt must be overwritten in step 1 ).
-     - If the user **confirmed the code**, then **we send a request** to the authentication service to **set the registration closing code** as “success”.
+     - If the user **confirmed the code**, then **we send a request** to the authentication service to **set the registration closing code** as "success".
 5. The user returns to the application login form (login entry).

 ![flowchart-signup](img/flowchart-signup.png)

-### Login to the application
+### Sign in

-1. The user opens the application and selects "Login".
+1. The user opens the application and selects "Sign in".
 2. The user enters login and password.
      - The form validates the entered values.
      - If **validation fails**, then an error message is displayed (we remain on the form and give the user the opportunity to enter the data again).
      - If **validation passes**, then a **request for user verification** (login, password) is sent to the authentication service.
          - The request is redirected to the backend service.
-     - If **the user is not verified**, then we display the error message “Invalid login or password.
-Please try again.”
+     - If **the user is not verified**, then we display the error message "Invalid login or password.
+Please try again."
      - If **the user is verified**, then a **request to receive a session token** is sent to the authentication service.
          - If, when sending a session token to a client, it turns out that the token has expired, then its expiration date must be updated.
-     - All changes at this stage are entered into the “Login to the application” table.
+     - All changes at this stage are entered into the "Sign in" table.
      <!--
-     - If there are several login attempts in the temporary table during the day for the same user, then it is likely that they are trying to hack him, so after the nth time the exception “the number of login attempts has been exceeded” should be sent.
+     - If there are several login attempts in the temporary table during the day for the same user, then it is likely that they are trying to hack him, so after the nth time the exception "the number of login attempts has been exceeded" should be sent.
      -->
 3. The user enters the application.